 Unlike former hedge manager, Dr. Steve Sjuggerud, who is convinced Dow will soar past 40000, our long-short investment strategy doesn’t rely on bull markets to deliver double digit returns.
 We only rely on hedge fund buy/sell signals.
 Let’s analyze the latest hedge fund action regarding Sterling Bancorp (NYSE:STL).

-What have hedge funds been doing with Sterling Bancorp (NYSE:STL)?
+How have hedgies been trading Sterling Bancorp (NYSE:STL)?

-At Q3’s end, a total of 21 of the hedge funds tracked by Insider Monkey were long this stock, a change of 5% from the second quarter.
-With hedge funds’ capital changing hands, there exists a select group of noteworthy hedge fund managers who were boosting their stakes substantially (or already accumulated large positions).
+Heading into the third quarter of 2019, a total of 21 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 11% from one quarter earlier.
+By comparison, 20 hedge funds held shares or bullish call options in STL a year ago.
+With hedgies’ sentiment swirling, there exists an “upper tier” of notable hedge fund managers who were upping their stakes considerably (or already accumulated large positions).